Srikanthzxy/Face-Recognition-System-/README.md

 # Face-Recognition-System-
-roject Title: Face Recognition-Based Attendance System
+Project Title: Face Recognition-Based Attendance System
 Overview:
 This project automates the attendance process using facial recognition technology.
 Instead of manually marking attendance, the system captures student images via webcam, identifies them by matching with a pre-trained database, and logs their attendance into a CSV file.